d3duct1v/TryHackMe/beginner/metasploit.md

 One quick extra question, what command can we run in our meterpreter session to spawn a normal system shell?
 > shell

 ## Task 7: Makin' Cisco Proud
-Last but certainly not least, let's take a look at the autorouting options available to us in Metasploit.
-While our victim machine may not have multiple network interfaces (NICs), we'll walk through the motions of pivoting through our victim as if it did have access to extra networks.
-___

 Let's go ahead and run the command `run autoroute -h`, this will pull up the help menu for autoroute.
 What command do we run to add a route to the following subnet: 172.18.1.0/24?
 Use the `-n` flag in your answer.
 > run autoroute -s 172.18.1.0 -n 255.255.255.0